Release peace: the magazine

 Article by: Fiachra Mac Canna

-This article was published as part of a cooperation with the Vilnius University Institute of International Relations and Political Science.
-Vilnius University is an authority in the Baltic and CEE region, with a history dating back 450 years.
+This article was published as part of a collaboration with the Vilnius University Institute of International Relations and Political Science.
+With a history of 450 years, Vilnius University is an authority in the Baltic states and has a vast network that helped inform this article.

 Religion in Today’s Russia